A New Experience!

-DEC 2020 will provide new perspectives on the utility-customer relationship and will launch discussions on new distributed energy technologies such as nuclear microreactors, the rise of energy storage, advancements in wind and solar, and growth in commercial and industrial generation.
+The Distributed Energy Experience will provide new perspectives on the relationship between distributed energy power generators and their customers across the commercial and industrial, campus energy, and district energy landscape.
+It will also feature discussions of new distributed energy technologies such as nuclear microreactors, the rise of energy storage, and advancements in wind and solar.

 The schedule will get continually updated up until the event, so check back often and opt-in to receive notifications.